MartinKHovden/m3h3/docs/source/installation.rst

         docker build -t m3h3 docker/

 #.
-The next steps are similar to before.
-Run the docker container from the m3h3 folder to share this with the container.
+Run the docker container from the m3h3 folder to share folder with the container.

     .. code-block:: python